-In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of the Hospital as of June 30, 2011 and 2010, and the results of its operations and changes in net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of the Hospital as of June 30, 2012 and 2011, and the results of its operations and changes in net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audits were conducted for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The supplemental information for 2011 listed in the table of contents is presented for the purpose of additional analysis of the basic consolidated financial statements, rather than to present the financial position, results of operations and changes in net assets of the individual entities, and is not a required part of the basic consolidated financial statements.
-This supplemental information is the responsibility of the Hospital's management.
-Such information has been subjected to the auditing procedures applied in our audit of the basic 2011 consolidated financial statements and, in our opinion, is fairly stated, in all material respects, when considered in relation to the basic 2011 consolidated financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The supplementary information listed in the table of contents is presented for the purpose of additional analysis and is not a required part of the consolidated financial statements.
+This supplementary information is the responsibility of the Hospital's management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+Such information has been subjected to the auditing procedures applied in our audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion such information is fairly stated in all material respects in relation to the financial statements as a whole.